FMXExpress/CodeCompletion/README.md

 Parses the uses section of an Object Pascal source file and resolves the units via Delphi AST into a code completion system.

+Theoretically it should work on Android, IOS, OSX, and Windows.

 # BSD License

 Copyright (c) 2015, Peacekeeper Enterprises, LLC.